martin-ockajak/automorph/docs/Web-RPC.md

 ### HTTP method

 HTTP methods are not specified by the API but chosen by the client from the following options depending on the desired call semantics:
-* POST - standard non-cached call with arguments either in the request body or in special cases as URL query parameters
+* POST - standard non-cached call with arguments either in the request body
 * GET - cacheable call with arguments as URL query parameters only

 ### URL format